-How will you learn in college?
-Do you expect all your “eureka!” moments to be confined to the classroom?
+Students learn in many different ways, and Hood does not expect all of the “eureka!” moments to be confined to the classroom.
+This is why the College offers other avenues of learning.
 How much more interesting would it be to study the Civil War by visiting an archaeological dig at Monocacy Battlefield National Park?
 Or instead of just taking a class on terrorism and justice, supplement it by reading a book about the post-9/11 world with a group of friends?
-Students participated in both of these activities in some of the past First-Year Living Learning Communities at Hood College.
+Students have participated in both of these activities in some of the past First-Year Living Learning Communities at Hood College.

 The rewards of choosing to enroll in an LLC are many.
-We encourage you to sign up for an LLC for your first year at Hood College!
+Hood encourages students to sign up for an LLC for their first year at Hood College!

 Pictured above: Katie Rogers '16 models the back of her Dwelling in the Past LLC T-shirt.

-Here’s what some of our First-Year LLC students are saying about the program:
+Here’s what some of the First-Year LLC students are saying about the program: